Rubusch/docker__cyclone-v__altera-quartus-ide/README.md

 Contains a Dockerfile for creating a docker image of the **Quartus 16.1** build environment for my **DE1-SoC Board (rev D)** from Terrasic (University Program).

 Building the image will install Quartus.
 Using a container from the image will start Quartus.
+Then ModelSim will be downloaded.
+ModelSim will be installed to _/opt/altera_ as well.

 The **workspace** folder will be mounted as /home/user inside the docker.
 It will serve as workspace and may kept under git outside the docker container.